 Emotion regulation is important to teach at a young age because if a child is unable to acknowledge and understand their emotions, it can lead to tantrums, difficulties making friends, and inappropriate behaviors.

-Emotion regulation is not only important for children to learn how they feel, but to gain empathy and how to react when another child feels sad or excited.
+Emotion regulation in early childhood is not only important for children to learn how they feel, but to gain empathy and how to react when another child feels sad or excited.
 Play is an excellent way to teach children emotional awareness and perspective taking.

 Written language has been around for about 5,500 years, but before that, people and animals communicated with words, sounds, and body language.
 These three are the most basic yet complex ways we communicate with each other.